ArekX/RAGE/README.md

 RAGE
 ====

-Ruby Awesome Game Engine, a 2D game engine with Ruby language support
+Ruby Awesome Game Engine, a 2D game engine with Ruby language support.

+Using Ruby Version: 2.0.0

+Using Allegro Version: 5.0.8

 Downloads
 ====